Spray Foam Insulation Removal Chichester

 Are older Chichester properties more affected by spray foam issues?

 Chichester has a high proportion of Georgian, Victorian, and other period properties with older roof timbers.
-While spray foam causes mortgage issues regardless of property age, older timbers are more susceptible to moisture damage being concealed by foam — around 40% of removals uncover timber degradation.
+While spray foam causes mortgage issues regardless of property age, older timbers can be more vulnerable to moisture damage being concealed by foam, which is one reason lenders want it removed and the timbers visible for inspection.
 Listed buildings and conservation area properties in areas like Bosham, Fishbourne, and the cathedral quarter may also have additional considerations.
 After removal, we can advise on re-insulation using lender-approved materials including Knauf Earthwool, Superfoil, mineral wool, or rigid board.
-We only carry out full extractions — partial removal is not offered.
+We only carry out full removals — partial removal is not offered.